swanchain/docs/swan-chain/swan-chain-mainnet/README.md

 Swan Chain has launched its native bridge on the network.
 Here's how it works:

-* Deposit: Transfer ETH from Ethereum to sETH on Swan Chain
+* Deposit: Transfer ETH from Ethereum to ETH on Swan Chain
-* Withdraw: Transfer sETH from Swan Chain to ETH on Ethereum.&#x20;
+* Withdraw: Transfer ETH from Swan Chain to ETH on Ethereum.&#x20;

 Users can access Swan Chain's Official Bridge here: [https://bridge.swanchain.io/](https://bridge.swanchain.io/)